multigcs/testnetz/README.md

 * you can also install baremetal-systems using PXE

+# Warning !!!

+this scripts copy files and maybe overwrites files in:

+* /var/www/html (./hosts ./install.conf ./openbsd-6.6 -- for post-install scripts and the openbsd-autoinstaller)

+* /var/lib/tftpboot (./pxelinux.0 ./pxelinux.cfg/default and many more)

 # Quickstart

 ### install virt-manager, libvirt, tftp-server, dhcp-server, dnsmasq and webserver

+#### for PXE-Boot you need to setup your dhcp-server:

+* example-file: doc/dhcpd.conf

 ### starting web-frontend (only for overview - http://127.0.0.1:8082)